iamkevingreen/imagesloaded/README.md

 Meteor packaging of Imagesloaded

-*previous meteor package was super outdated and the uploaded doesn't appear to be active on git anymore*
+*previous meteor package was super outdated and the original author doesn't appear to be active on git anymore*

 ##Usage: